The Baby-Sitters Club: Claudia Lynn Kishi

 Claudia is Japanese American.
 She is extremely creative in both her artwork and wardrobe.
 She is the vice president because she has her own phone in her room, and she takes after-hours calls.
 She always has snacks, junk food, and candy hidden around her room for the meetings.
 She is described as creative, talented, sophisticated, and trendy.
 Claudia loves to draw, paint, sculpt, make jewelry, and sketch.
-She loves to read "Nancy Drew" mystery books.
+She loves to read Nancy Drew mystery books.
 Claudia hides her Nancy Drew mysteries and her candy around her room because her parents do not approve of them.
-Despite her diet, she maintains a good figure and clear skin.
+Despite her diet, she maintains a slender figure and clear skin.
 Claudia's mother is the head librarian at Stoneybrook Public Library and her father is a banker.
 Her older sister Janine is a real-life genius with an IQ of 196.
-In Claudia and Mean Janine, Mimi had a serious stroke which causes Claudia to take better care of her and be around her more often.
-Claudia has an aunt Peaches (her real name is Miyoshi), whose husband is named Russ, and a cousin named Lynn.
+In Claudia and Mean Janine, Claudia's grandma, Mimi had a serious stroke which causes Claudia to take better care of her and be around her more often.
+Claudia has an aunt, Peaches (her real name is Miyoshi), whose husband is named Russ, and a cousin named Lynn.
 Claudia feels that no one in her family understands her, except for her beloved grandmother, Mimi, who died in Claudia and the Sad Goodbye.

 Claudia is played by Jeni F. Winslow in the HBO series, Momona Tamada in the Netflix series, and Tricia Joe in the film adaptation.